Salamonie River State Forest

 How can we trust the Division of Forestry to be transparent and honest about their forest management practices, when the most up-to-date strategic plan is almost three years expired?
 How can you–an owner of the state forests–be informed of what your public officials are doing, and be meaningfully included in the decision-making process for what happens to your public lands, when the state’s current plans for the state forests aren’t available to you?
 As a taxpaying Indiana resident, the Division of Forestry works for you, and must be held accountable to what the people of Indiana want for their public forests.

-- Ask him to STOP the timber sale at Salamonie River State Forest
+- Ask him to STOP any future timber sales at Salamonie River State Forest

 - Tell him the DNR should stop selling State Forest timber at rock bottom prices